Georgios Papanikolaou: Controversy

-Although a few scholars believe that Babeș was the "true" pioneer in the cytologic diagnosis of cervical cancer, Papanikolaou is still widely considered the pioneer in the field by mainstream scholarship.
+Although a few scholars believe that Babeș was the true pioneer in the cytologic diagnosis of cervical cancer, Papanikolaou is still widely considered the pioneer in the field by mainstream scholarship.
 In Romania, cervical testing is referred to as the Méthode Babeș-Papanicolaou in honor of both scientists.

 Awards and honors

-Papanikolaou was nominated for a Nobel Prize 5 times but won none.
-This was probably due to the fact rewards are given to the discovery of a treatment, rather than to a diagnostic method, as well as due to the fact that a death of one of Papanicolaou's great admirers, who was a member of the Nobel Prize Committee, occurred around that time and also due to the committee's reluctance to award a Nobel Prize for another cancer discovery following a former embarrassing award in 1926 to Johannes Febiger, who claimed that worms caused cancer.
+Papanikolaou was nominated five times for the Nobel Prize, but never won.
+This was likely because the prize is rarely awarded for diagnostic tools, as well as because a death of one of Papanikolaou's great admirers, who was a member of the Nobel Prize Committee, occurred around that time and also due to the committee's reluctance to award a Nobel Prize for another cancer discovery following a former embarrassing award in 1926 to Johannes Fibiger, who claimed that worms caused cancer.
 Nevertheless, Papanikolaou received many other prestigious prizes and awards for his discoveries, such as the Albert Lasker Award for Clinical Medical Research (the American equivalent to the Nobel Prize in Physiology), which he received in 1950.
 In total, he received hundreds of honorary awards.

 These include honorary awards by the American Academy of Arts and Sciences, the Association of American Medical Colleges and the American Cancer Society.
 In 1949, the Medical School of the University of Athens named Papanikolaou an honorary doctorate, while the Academy of Athens in November 1957 proclaimed him an honorary member.
 In 1962, he was also posthumously given an award by the United Nations, after being nominated by the World Health Organization.